Bombay High Court Discharges Four Accused In 2006 Malegaon Blast Case

 Notably, this 2006 Malegaon blast case has been pending before the special NIA court and has seen several twists ever since it was registered.
 A blast took place near the Hamidia Masjid in Malegaon on September 8, 2006 just after the Friday prayers.
 A total of 37 persons died in the blasts which also injured over 300 citizens.

 Initially, the Maharashtra Anti Terrorism Squad (ATS) had arrested nine Muslim men for carrying out the blast near the Masjid.
 They spent at least 5 years in jail and were granted bail in 2011.
-Subsequently, in 2016, the special court discharged all the nine men with a finding that the prosecution evidence fell short to prosecute them.
+The case as put forth by the ATS was also affirmed by the CBI in its investigation.
+However, in 2016, the special court discharged all the nine men with a finding that the prosecution evidence fell short to prosecute them.

-Subsequently, the NIA arrested the four appellants, after Swami Aseemanand— an accused in several other blast case, allegedly confessed that right-wing groups had planted Bomb near the Masjid.
+Subsequently, the NIA arrested the four appellants, after Swami Aseemanand— an accused in several other blast cases, allegedly confessed that right-wing groups had planted Bomb near the Masjid.

 The four accused were given bail by the Bombay High Court in June 2019.